 At their worst, a study by the University of Manchester found toxic managers could have narcissistic and psychopathic traits.
-These increased “the prevalence of workplace bullying, counterproductive work behaviour, job dissatisfaction, psychological distress and depression among subordinate employees”.
+These increased “the prevalence of workplace bullying, counterproductive work behavior, job dissatisfaction, psychological distress and depression among subordinate employees”.

 The chances are you’re getting some things wrong as a manager—a recent survey revealed that 74% of employees think their managers need reskilling and upskilling training.
 But what’s the difference between a toxic manager, a bad manager, and a manager who just gets it wrong sometimes?
-And what does toxic behaviour look like to employees?
+And what does toxic behavior look like to employees?